 J-PAL can design a custom course for your organization with content tailored to a specific sector (e.g., health or education), geographic region, or level of technical detail.
 J-PAL custom courses can be taught in English, French, Spanish, Portuguese, and Indonesian.
 Learn more about J-PAL's custom courses.

-J-PAL’s online training courses bring our capacity-building materials on impact evaluation to a worldwide audience.
+J-PAL’s online training courses bring our materials on impact evaluation to a worldwide audience.
 Courses run in regular intervals in topics ranging from how to implement randomized evaluations to health research and policy.
 Learn more about our online course offerings.

-MicroMasters in Data, Economics, and Development Policy
+MicroMasters in Data, Economics, and Design of Policy

 The DEDP MicroMasters program is a collaboration between J-PAL, MIT Economics, and MITx.
-Through a series of five online courses, learners gain a strong foundation in microeconomics, development economics, and data analysis.
+Through a series of graduate-level online courses, learners gain a strong foundation in microeconomics, development economics, and data analysis.
 Learners who receive the MicroMasters credential are eligible to apply to a Master's program at MIT.
 Learn more about the MicroMasters credential.

 Diploma in Impact Evaluation of Public Policy and Social Programs